What Are Security Audits? – Types, Process & Checklist

 Compliance Audit

-A security compliance audit evaluates an organization’s compliance with industry regulations and standards, such as HIPAA, PCI DSS, or ISO 27001.
-The objective of a compliance audit is to identify any gaps in the organization’s compliance and to ensure that they are meeting the required standards.
+A security compliance audit evaluates how aligned an organization’s security measures are with industry regulations such as HIPAA, ISO 27001, or PCI DSS.
+The goal is to identify areas where the organization’s compliance is lacking and ensure it complies with the necessary standards.

 Vulnerability Assessment

-A vulnerability assessment is a process of identifying and quantifying potential vulnerabilities in an organization’s systems and networks.
-The objective of a vulnerability assessment is to identify potential security risks and to make recommendations for improving the organization’s security posture.
+A vulnerability assessment identifies and quantifies potential vulnerabilities in an organization’s systems and networks, usually using automated scanning software.
+Its objective is to identify possible security risks and recommend improvements to the organization’s security posture.

 Penetration Testing